memgraph/mage/README.md

 ## Contributing

 We encourage everyone to contribute with their own algorithm implementations and ideas.
-If you want to contribute or report a bud, please take a look at the [contributions guide](CONTRIBUTING.md).
+If you want to contribute or report a bug, please take a look at the [contributions guide](CONTRIBUTING.md).

 ## Code of Conduct